Suvankar-dev/Suvankar-dev/README.md

 👋 Hi, I’m Suvankar Das.
 .........FullStack dev day by day, Java padawan by night.
 Next.js & TypeScript whisperer—turning bugs into features since.............................. yesterday...'-' build stuff, break stuff, and (hopefully).... fix stuff  :{>)" A passionate B.Tech student diving deep into FullStack development, with a solid grasp of modern web technologies.
-I thrive in the JavaScript ecosystem—crafting dynamic UIs with Next.js, writing type-safe code with TypeScript,and exploring backend logic with NODE.
+I thrive in the JavaScript ecosystem—crafting dynamic UIs with Next.js, writing type-safe code with TypeScript, and also exploring backend logic with NODE.
 Whether it's building scalable web apps or debugging mysterious errors, I love the challenge of turning ideas into clean, efficient code.......

 <!---